 – The Alluvial group (1.47% of the land area) along the Red River is good for growing food crops and trees.

-– The Oxisol type which occupies 40% of land area has generally reddish brown soil, below the altitude of 900 metres (3,000 ft), is a fertile land suitable for the annual and commercial crops.
+– The Oxisol type which occupies 40% of the land area has generally reddish-brown soil, below the altitude of 900 metres (3,000 ft), is a fertile land suitable for the annual and commercial crops.

-– Team Red Yellow soil humus covers 30% land area in the Sa Pa, Muong Khuong, Bac Ha, Bat Xat districts of the province suitable for medicinal plants, fruit trees and vegetables.
+– Team Red Yellow soil humus covers 30% of land area in the Sa Pa, Muong Khuong, Bac Ha, Bat Xat districts of the province suitable for medicinal plants, fruit trees, and vegetables.